sassoftware/sasoptpy/doc/guide/components.rst

    print(repr(profit_after_tax))

-If the expression is a temporary one, then the addition is performed in place.
+If the expression is a temporary one, the addition is performed in place.

 **Multiplication**